We hold and uses personal data (also called information) about individuals to enable us to provide a wide range of services.

 These standards are known as principles and mean that we must:

-- Process your data fairly and lawfully
+- Process your data lawfully, fairly and in a transparent manner

-- Process you data accurately
+- Process you data accurately and kept up to date

 - Ensure your data is not kept longer that is necessary